 Prefabricated timber construction combines unique architecture with a precise, efficient construction method.
+Prefabricated timber structures form the load-bearing system of the constructions.
 Well-conceived planning and production processes and prefabrication in the factory guarantee reliable scheduling and maximum cost transparency.
-Timber as a construction material provides complete design freedom and, moreover, creates pleasant indoor working and living spaces.
+Timber element construction allows complete design freedom and, moreover, creates pleasant indoor working and living spaces.

 Clients and all others involved in construction projects appreciate the precision of planning and production as well as reliable processes with scheduling and cost certainty in timber element construction.
 The impressive benefits of prefabricated construction are due to the high degree of prefabrication of the construction parts.